 The Seanad consists of sixty members.
 Six are elected directly by university graduates.
 Eleven are nominated by the Taoiseach].
 Forty-three are elected from five “vocational panels”.
 The electorate consists of TDs, senators, members of county councils and city councils.
-Candidates must be 21 years or over.
+Candidates must be 21 years or older.

 The Seanad election is to be held within 90 days of the dissolution of the Dail.
 The outgoing senators vote in the poll.
-The outgoing Seanad continues until the election of the new Seanad in concurrent with the new Dail.
+The outgoing Seanad continues until the election of the new Seanad concurrent with the new Dail.
 The earlier Seanad may act as the upper house for the next Dail until the new Seanad is constituted.

-Article 18.4 of the Constitution allows for the election by graduates of higher university education institutes specified by law, to elect up to six members to the Seanad.
-Notwithstanding that the amended wording has been in place since 1979, nearly 33 years, the position has remained that three senators each are elected by the National University of Ireland and University of Dublin, in accordance with the older text.
+Article 18.4 of the Constitution allows for the election by graduates of higher university education institutes specified by law to elect up to six members to the Seanad.
+Notwithstanding that the amended wording has been in place since 1979, nearly 33 years, the position has remained that three senators each are elected by the National University of Ireland and the University of Dublin, in accordance with the older text.

 18 4 1º.
 The elected members of Seanad Éireann shall be elected as follows: